 The plan has a \$150 allowance every calendar year for contact lenses and eyeglasses (lenses and frames).
 A 20% discount applies for any balance over the \$150 allowance.
-Once the funded benefit has been used. a 40% discount applies for an additional complete pair of eyeglasses and a 15% discount for additional contact lenses.
+Once the funded benefit has been used, a 40% discount applies for an additional complete pair of eyeglasses and a 15% discount for additional contact lenses.
+Must use an EyeMed provider.